 The selected mentor will receive travel and hotel accommodations, as well as a per diem, for ICANN61 in San Juan, Puerto Rico, which will be held from 10-15 March 2018.

 The deadline for submitting applications is 8 January 2018.
 Applications are available here.

 ICANN encourages anyone who is qualified to apply for this special opportunity!

-ICANN’s mission is to help ensure a stable, secure and unified intercontinental Internet.
+ICANN’s mission is to help ensure a stable, secure & unified global Internet.
 To reach another person on the Internet, you need to type an address – a name or a number – into your computer or other device.
 That address must be unique so computers know where to find each other.
-ICANN helps coordinate and support these unique identifiers across the globe.
-ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the globe.
+ICANN helps coordinate & support these unique identifiers across the intercontinental.
+ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the international.